jshields123/CV/README.md

 ## Jack Shields CV

-A Junior Full Stack Developer in Ruby and JavaScript with a thirst for a challenge, and recently got them by the truckload at Makers Academy where I graduated their bootcamp.
+A Full Stack Developer in Ruby and JavaScript with a thirst for a challenge, and recently got them by the truckload at Makers Academy where I graduated their bootcamp.
 This is where I switched sides and transformed from a tech recruiter into a fully fledged full stack developer.
 The pace of change in tech reflects my own drive to develop and learn about the world around us.
 I am keen to combine this drive, with my first class communication skills and a continuously improving technical knowledge.

 ## Projects